-A procession approached us while we were drinking our chai.
+A procession approached us, headed to Varanasi’s burning ghat, while we were drinking our chai.

 It was a group of people surrounding a smaller group of pallbearers.
 On the litter that they bore was a body prepared for the funeral rites, decked in shiny orange cloth shot with gold and bright magenta.